Polydile/dile-smooth-scroll/README.md

 # Moved

-**This package has moved** and is now available at [@dile/dile-smooth-scroll](https://github.com/Polydile/dile-components).
+**This package has moved** and is now available at [Dile Components](https://dile-components.com/).
 Please update your dependencies.
 This repository is no longer maintained.

 # \<dile-smooth-scroll>